cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 Datalab estimates which examples appear mislabeled as well as a numeric label quality score for each, which quantifies the likelihood that an example is correctly labeled.

 For now, Datalab can only detect label issues in multi-class classification datasets, regression datasets, and multi-label classification datasets.
-The cleanlab library has alternative methods you can us to detect label issues in other types of datasets (multi-annotator, token classification, etc.).
+The cleanlab library has alternative methods you can use to detect label issues in other types of datasets (multi-annotator, token classification, etc.).

 Label issues are calculated based on provided `pred_probs` from a trained model.
 If you do not provide this argument, but you do provide `features`, then a K Nearest Neighbor model will be fit to produce `pred_probs` based on your `features`.
 Otherwise if neither `pred_probs` nor `features` is provided, then this type of issue will not be considered.
 For the most accurate results, provide out-of-sample `pred_probs` which can be obtained for a dataset via `cross-validation <https://docs.cleanlab.ai/stable/tutorials/pred_probs_cross_val.html>`_.